Logit.io is the controller and responsible for your personal data.

 we may collect personal data from publicly availably sources such as Companies House and other resources, so that we can verify your company details and VAT number.
 These entities may be based inside or outside the EU.

-we may receive personal data from: (a) analytics providers based inside or outside the EU (such as Google); (b) advertising networks outside the EU; and (c) search information providers outside the EU; (d) our suppliers such as payment providers, delivery services, website and hosting support and maintenance providers.
+we may receive personal data from: (a) analytics providers based inside or outside the EU (including Google Analytics, Intercom, Calendly & Hotjar); (b) advertising networks outside the EU (including Google Ads); and (c) search information providers outside the EU; (d) our suppliers such as payment providers, delivery services, website and hosting support and maintenance providers.
 If you choose to sign up for a customer account on our Site by using your existing account with Facebook, Github, Google, Azure Ad (or any other third parties whose accounts may be supported by our Site), we may share personal data with these organisations for the purpose of ensuring the effective maintenance and operation of your account on our Site.

 How we use your personal data